outsidedav/swift/backend/kitura.md

 {:pre: .pre}
 {:tip: .tip}

-# Creating an application with Kitura
+# Creating an app with Kitura
 {: #kitura}

 [Kitura](http://www.kitura.io) is a server-side Swift framework for building iOS backends and web applications.
 This framework creates REST APIs that can be invoked from the iOS application by using URLSession SDKs such as Alamofire, RestKit, or the [KituraKit](https://github.com/ibm-swift/kiturakit) SDK provided by Kitura itself.